watson-developer-cloud/image-analysis/INSTRUCTIONS.md

   ![deploy-button](instructions/build-and-deploy.png)

 **Note:** While this may show as overly complicated, we show it here to illustrate you can have exactly the same source management practices you could have your local environment connected to a Git repository, in the Bluemix DevOps environment.

-## Test

-To test out our application, navigate back to your application homepage on Bluemix.
-Select the URL next to "Route" in the same way that we launched our previously unfinished application before.
-The new application will perform the same functions are our previous version, but this time you will see translation for the images as well.

 # Congratulations
 You have completed the Image Analysis Lab! :bowtie: